Links on Android Authority may earn us a commission. Learn more.

 On a basic level, you need to make sure both your Wi-Fi router and Alexa speaker are out in the open, separated by as few walls and objects as possible.
 Some people make the mistake of stuffing their router in a closet, drawer, or behind furniture, which reduces signal strength and range.

 Drops could mean your Wi-Fi router is just oversaturated with connections.

-Before you try new hardware, however, we suggest power cycling (unplugging, waiting, then plugging back in) devices in the following order: your speaker, your router, then your modem.
-Between each step, check to see how Wi-Fi is doing, and stop if a speaker’s internet access becomes solid.
+However, before you try new hardware, we suggest power cycling (unplugging, waiting, then plugging back in) devices in the following order: your speaker, router, and modem.
+Between each step — and this is critical — check to see how Wi-Fi is doing, and stop if a speaker’s internet access becomes solid.
 Going methodically will narrow down causes.

 See also: Here are some possible Wi-Fi fixes

 Most Alexa speakers are equipped with multiple microphones, and, thanks to clever algorithms, can often pick out your voice despite background audio.
 If you have to repeat commands too often, here’s what to do.

 First, set up a Voice ID.
 This accommodates Alexa to your accent and mannerisms and personalizes things like calendars and reminders if you’re using it with multiple profiles.
 To create a Voice ID, you can tell a speaker, “Alexa, get to know me,” or use the Alexa app.